 If a trigger is not present, you will do better on the exam if you assume it is not a factor in arriving at the answer.

 Enrolled Agents are experts in taxation and share the same representation rights as a CPA with a less stringent exam and no education/work requirements.
-But, which is right for you?
-View the differences between EA and CPA.
+If you wish to practice taxation, there is no difference to the IRS between a CPA and an EA.
+They both share unlimited representation rights.

 No. There are no citizen or residency requirements.
-During PTIN renewal, you will be asked for your social security number.
-If you do not have one, you can apply for your PTIN using Form 8946.
+During PTIN application, you will be asked for your social security number.
+If you do not have a social security number, you can apply for your PTIN using Form 8946.
+With Prometric testing centers all over the world, you do not need to come to the U.S. to test.

-The exams are offered in a computer-based format at authorized Prometric test centers in the United States and certain designated international locations.
+The exam is offered in a computer-based format at authorized Prometric test centers in the United States and certain designated international locations.
 To locate a testing center near you, visit the Prometric website.

 A new EA examination period commences each year on May 1 and continues through February 28 of the following year.
 No testing occurs during March or April.